Workplace Safety Solutions

 1. Know Your Safety Goals

-Whether you’re setting the workplace safety standards for your enterprise or merely enforcing them, it’s critical that you start with clear goals in mind.
+Whether you’re setting the safety standards for your enterprise or merely enforcing them, it’s critical that you start with clear goals in mind.
 Generate your goals by defining what problem or safety issue you want to address, then clearly articulate how your organization plans to achieve those goal.
 Avoid goals with too much jargon or vague language, and include specific names, numbers or dates whenever possible.
 Remember that safety goals are dynamic, be sure to monitor your goals and update them when needed.

 2. Perform A Job Hazard Analysis